input-output-hk/project-icarus-importer/README.md

 Icarus, a reference implementation for a lightweight wallet developed by the IOHK Engineering Team.
 This code base can be used as a point of reference to enable developers to create their own secure light and mobile wallets for Cardano.
 Icarus is a fully open-source code base that will be the first step in a range of open source initiatives to provide developers with a suite of tools to integrate with Cardano.

-Icarus Importer connects to will allow wallet users to access blockchain data.
+Icarus Importer allows wallet users to access blockchain data.
 For a detailed architecture explanation, please refer to the [wiki](https://github.com/input-output-hk/icarus-poc/wiki/Architecture).

 ## Installation